raganwald/raganwald.github.com/_posts/2017-06-09-one-two-three-infinity.md

 Imagine we create intelligent life.
 Perhaps they are sims in a virtual world.
 Or if you prefer, they arise spontaneously in miniature as part of a school science experiment.

 As they work their way up Maslow's Hierarchy of Needs, they teach themselves about counting things.
-One of them, a little more academic than the others, decides to take their folk knowledge about couting and codify it into a "calculus."[^romance]
+One of them, a little more academic than the others, decides to take their folk knowledge about counting and codify it into a "calculus."[^romance]

 This calculus describes, in steps, how to perform calculations of various sorts.
 What does it look like?

 ### the first calculus

 The first calculus developed is very simple.
-It has the notion of nothing and of something.
+It has the notion of *nothing* and of *something*.
 In our own language, these are like the numbers zero and one.
 Since JavaScript is a notation familiar to almost everyone who reads this blog, we shall translate the calculus to JavaScript.
 Here are the first two given elements:

 ```javascript
 const Zero = '.';